 Now let us understand how NodeJS process the requests by following the below diagram.

-In the coming articles we will see NodeJS running environment with examples.
+In the coming articles, we will see the NodeJS running environment with examples.
 Till then, Happy Learning!!!